-- Longer-term mortgages lower monthly repayments and can make it easier for first-time buyers to get a deal
+- Opting for long-term mortgages with lower monthly repayments can make it easier for first-time buyers to get a deal

-- Such a deal may also mean an increased cost when compared to a shorter-term mortgage, because you’ll typically pay more in interest overall
+- A long-term mortgage may lead to an increased overall cost when compared to a shorter-term mortgage, because you’ll typically pay more in interest all-told

-While the typical length of a mortgage is 25 years, more and more people are looking into longer mortgage terms - 30, 35 and even 40 years – so they can get on the housing ladder.
+A typical mortgage lasts for 25 years, but people are increasingly looking into longer mortgage terms – some as high as 40 years – so they can get on the housing ladder.

-For many first-time buyers, longer-term mortgages are a way to make your monthly mortgage repayments more affordable.
+So, for many first-time buyers, longer-term mortgages are a way to make the monthly mortgage repayments more affordable.
 But is it the right option for you?

-Bear in mind, though, that if you fall into an older demographic you may struggle to obtain a longer-term mortgage deal.
+However, if you fall into an older demographic, you may struggle to obtain a longer-term mortgage deal.
 This is because the closer to retirement you are, lenders may feel you'll be less able to meet the repayments.

-If the term takes a borrower into retirement age, they'll need to prove to lenders that they'll have the necessary income to meet repayments after they stop working.
+If your chosen term does extend into your retirement, you'll need to prove to your mortgage provider that you'll have the necessary income to meet repayments.

 Advantages of a longer-term mortgage

-There are a few advantages to taking out a mortgage with a longer term, including a smaller monthly payment, affordability and flexibility.
+There are several advantages to taking out a mortgage with a longer term, including smaller monthly payments, affordability and flexibility.

-Since the Mortgage Market Review came into force in August 2014, mortgage applicants have been subject to more questions than previously relating to whether they can afford the mortgage.
+When the Mortgage Market Review came into force in August 2014, mortgage applicants became subject to a more stringent line of questioning about whether they can afford the mortgage.

-Lenders may ask for a number of bank statements and payslips and may ask questions about incomings and outgoings and your spending habits.
+Lenders may ask for a number of bank statements and payslips.
+They may also ask questions about incomings and outgoings, and your spending habits.

 This could include questions about current debt – including loans and credit cards, travel costs and gym membership.
-They may even ask whether you plan to have any children, or to have more in the future.
+They may even ask whether you have any children, or plan to have any in the future.

-If your monthly mortgage payments are smaller, it'll be easier to show that you can keep up with mortgage payments in the future, with money left over for bills, essentials and disposable income.
+If your monthly mortgage payments are smaller, it'll be easier to show that you can keep up with mortgage payments down the line, with money left over for bills, essentials and disposable income.

 Taking out a mortgage might seem like the biggest, scariest decision you'll ever make – especially if you think you're signing your life away for over 30 years.

-But it's important to remember that the initial length isn't set in stone - just because you're taking out a 30-year mortgage now doesn't mean that's how long your mortgage will end up being.
+But it's important to remember that the initial term you choose isn't set in stone: just because you're taking out a 30-year mortgage now doesn't mean that's how long your mortgage will end up lasting.

-You could choose a shorter mortgage term when you remortgage.
+You could choose a shorter mortgage term if you remortgage.

 In fact, taking a longer mortgage for the sake of smaller monthly repayments may be the right choice for you initially, but that could easily change.
-You might get a pay rise, for example – or you could come into money or decide to move.
+You might get a pay rise, for example – or you could come into money, or simply decide to move.

-All this could mean your mortgage could change, or you might want to start overpaying.
+All this could mean your mortgage could change.
+You might even be able to start overpaying.

 Disadvantages of a longer-term mortgage

-Even if you're attracted to the lower monthly repayments, there are a number of disadvantages to longer-term mortgages that you should think about.
+Even if you're attracted to the lower monthly repayments, there are sadly some disadvantages to longer-term mortgages that you should think about.

-While having a longer-term mortgage may seem like the safest option from an affordability perspective, it may actually prove to be a negative if you ever fall into difficulty repaying your mortgage.
+Although having a longer-term mortgage may seem like the safest option in terms of affordability, it could be trickier to manage if you ever fall into difficulty repaying your mortgage.

-In the past mortgages were more often than not a maximum of 25 years, which meant that if homeowners ever had a problem with repayments their bank might be able to extend the term and therefore make the monthly repayments more affordable.
+In the past, mortgages tended to last for a maximum of 25 years.
+So, if a homeowner ever had a problem with repayments, their bank might be able to extend the term – thereby making the monthly repayments more affordable.

-If you're already in a position where your mortgage is as long as your lender is prepared to make it, you may not be able to extend the term.
+However, if you're already in a position where your mortgage is as long as your lender's prepared to make it, you may not be able to extend the term.